JamesMcMinn/Thesis-Revisions/readme.md

 - [X] Link burst detection approach back to that used by CS approach and clarify
 - [ ] 4.2.4 - Clarify that a burst does not mean we have any clusters / tweets yet
 - [ ] Clarify 4.2.5, in particular, disambiguation.
 Why not use tagme, for example?
-- [ ] Add pseudocode for updating mean and std. dev values for burst detection
+- [X] Add pseudocode for burst detection
-- [ ] Add pseudocode for detecting if burst has occurred
 - [ ] Add pseudocode for entity linking
 - [X] [Make sure description of LSH and CS approaches are removed and included in Chapter 3 instead](https://github.com/JamesMcMinn/Thesis-Revisions/commit/c4207e10cab0272bf62eb31d6f47177ffb572e89)
 - [X] [Remove most of 4.3.1 as it is repetition of Chapter 3](https://github.com/JamesMcMinn/Thesis-Revisions/commit/c4207e10cab0272bf62eb31d6f47177ffb572e89)